clinwiki-org/GraphqlReactTemplate/USING.md

 <MailMerge template={} data={}  />

+# Examples
+    TODO: Agg like tree where there are expanders that need to make new unrelated sub-queries which get merged into the context
+          Mailmerge should use reference equality to to supress re-render of islands where needed.

+# Errors
+    TODO: Islands should use react error boundaries to handle errors without "blank white page".

 # FootNotes
 1. OK, "comfortable" might be stretching it a bit right now.
 MailMerge is a work in progress.